JonOrr/Santander_Value_Prediction/README.md

 Notes on future inclusions:

-The Final Report combines the efforts of the Milestone Report with feature engineering and LightGBM to reduce error and improve score within the kaggle competition.
+The Final Report combines the efforts of the Milestone Report with feature engineering and a comparison with other models.

 The slide deck is a presentation of the results in a format suitable for both technical and non-technical staff.